sageteamorg/python-sage-sms/docs/source/backends/index.rst

 SMS Backends
 ===============

-Getting started with the ``sage_sms`` package is easy and straightforward.
-This section will guide you through the process of integrating and utilizing the package effectively.
-Whether you're a beginner or an experienced user, you'll find valuable information on how to make the most out of ``sage_sms``, from a brief introduction and installation instructions to an overview of its key features.
+This section will guide you through the process of integrating and utilizing the backends effectively.

 .. toctree::
    :maxdepth: 2